- Policies for Abstract Submission

 If the author neglects to indicate the details of when and where the preliminary or partial data has been published or presented, and the reasons for resubmitting (new methods, new findings, substantially updated information or other valid reasons), and if evidence of previous publication or presentation is found, the abstract will be rejected.

-The conference organizers regard plagiarism as serious professional misconduct.
+The conference organisers regard plagiarism as serious professional misconduct.
 All abstracts are screened for plagiarism, and when identified, the abstract and any other abstracts submitted by the same author are rejected.

 Conference Embargo Policy